Last updated on February 11th, 2024 at 07:23 pm

 More About Woodpeckers

 Woodpeckers love to eat insects, berries, nuts, and seeds gathered from trees, shrubs and bird feeders.
-They are also attracted to suet set out in wire suet feeders (Amazon link).
+They are also attracted to suet set out in wire suet feeders (Amazon link), which are available in lots of shapes and sizes.

 See How to Make a Suet Feeder for plans to craft your own from 1/2 inch pieces of wood and 1/4 inch wire mesh.